-Click here to register online.
+This event is sold out.
+No walk-ups.
 What is Portland's IQ?
 Building a center of gravity for innovation, collaboration, and education.
 The Takeaways: Learn about Portland's Innovation Quadrant (IQ) development plan.
-Hear about the
+Hear about

 What is Portland’s IQ?